An0n3m0us/DiscordRPBlender/README.md

 2. Extract to any directory you prefer.

-Now to set up `discordrpblender.py` and run it!
-(See chapter "Setting up discordrpblender.py" below)
+Now we need to create a Discord application using the guide in the chapter "Creating a Discord Application" then we can set up `discordrpblender.py` (see chapter "Setting up discordrpblender.py" below) and then we can run it! (see chapter "Running" below)

-##### Mac
+##### Mac - Incomplete
+(Note: Need a better way than the current way of installation.
+Script file similar to the Linux script above) Make sure you have Pip3 and Python 3.5 or a newer version installed.
+1. Install **discoIPC** by running `pip3 install discoIPC`.

+2. Download Blender 2.79.

+Now we need to create a Discord application using the guide in the chapter "Creating a Discord Application" then we can set up `discordrpblender.py` (see chapter "Setting up discordrpblender.py" below) and then we can run it! (see chapter "Running" below)

+## Installation - Blender 2.79 installed
 TODO

-### Blender 2.79 installed
-TODO

-# Installation with Python and Pip

-1. Install **discoIPC** by running `pip3 install discoIPC`.

-2. Download the Discord app and log in.

-3. Enable game activity status on Discord.

-# Creating a Discord Application
+## Creating a Discord Application

 Now to set up a Discord application to receive Blender rich presence.